30 x 30 Power In Nature: Protecting California Together

 Join the Regional Group

-More than 120 organizations have aligned across the Southland to advance our projects to meet 30×30 goals.
+More than 120 organizations have aligned projects and efforts across the Southland to advance and meet 30×30 goals.
 We collaborate on legislative decisions, funding and agency discussions, and learn together as opportunities arise.
-Subject matter experts are frequent presenters at meetings, which are usually recorded and posted to YouTube.
+Subject matter experts frequently present at meetings, which are usually recorded and posted to YouTube.

 Southland monthly meetings are the 4th Monday of the month from 11 am – 12 pm.